MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing.md

 One way to use the invoice processing prebuilt model is to use it as a fallback model to handle invoices that you haven’t trained in your custom form processing model.
 For example, let's say you built a form processing model, and trained it to extract data from your top 20 invoice providers.
 You could then use the invoice processing prebuilt model to process all new invoices or lower volume invoices.
 Here’s an example of how you could do it:

 This flow is triggered when a new invoice is added to a SharePoint folder.
 It then calls a custom form processing model to extract its data.
 Next, we check if the confidence score for the detected collection is less than 0.65.
-If it’s the case, it probably means the provided invoice is not a good match for the custom model, so we then call the prebuilt invoice processing model.
+If it’s the case, it probably means the provided invoice isn't a good match for the custom model.
+We then call the prebuilt invoice processing model.
 Finally, we save the extracted data from the invoice in an Excel file.

    > [!div class="mx-imgBorder"]
    > ![Invoice and form processing flow for new invoices.](media/invoice-and-form-process-flow3.png "Create a flow that uses a form processing model for new invoices")